 Dream beach for experienced bodyboarders and surfers

 The surfer's paradise par excellence.
 Sandy Beach is especially known for two things.
-Incredibly powerful waves, which are perfect for surfing and this beach has probably the finest sand on the whole island.
+Incredibly powerful waves, which are perfect for surfing, and probably the finest sand on the whole island.

 If you are a sun worshipper, want to tan lazily in the fine sand all day or come to Sandy Beach for a picnic, you can do so without hesitation.
-However, it should be considered in advance that at Sandy Beach even the short cooling in the water is not possible.
-Only a few meters after the safe beach, the seabed consists of rocks, lava rocks as well as sand and abruptly drops three to four meters into the depth.
-The abrupt change in depth causes the breaking of powerful waves, and the different bottom conditions in combination with the broken waves create the incredibly strong current near the beach.
-Since there are always visitors who underestimate the danger, beach guards and lifeguards walk along the beach every day and personally warn visitors of the dangers.
-Likewise, almost all year round the red flags are hoisted, which should convey the danger at first glance.
+However, it should be considered that at Sandy Beach even the short cooling in the water is not possible.
+Only a few meters after the safe beach, the seabed consists of rocks as well as sand and abruptly drops three to four meters into the depth.
+The abrupt change in depth causes the breaking of powerful waves, and the different conditions in combination with the waves create the incredibly strong current near the beach.
+Since there are always visitors who underestimate the danger, beach guards and lifeguards walk along the beach every day and personally warn visitors of the danger.
+Also, almost all year round the red flags are hoisted, which should convey the danger at first glance.

 Good to know

 The beach is not the perfect destination for family outings, nevertheless, visitors are offered a few picnic tables.
 A cottage with toilets and showers is also available.
 For the safety of surfers and equally for the safety of visitors who underestimate the danger and plunge into the waves, lifeguards are on site daily.

 Directions and parking: